patricoferris/v3.ocaml.org-server/CONTRIBUTING.md

 # Contributing to OCaml.org

+Welcome to the v3.ocaml.org repository!
+Thank you for taking the time to read our contributing guide and hopefully help improve v3.ocaml.org.

 This repository contains the data and source code for the ocaml.org site in a structured format.

 Contributions are very welcome whether that be: